The Best Potato Chips To Pair With Caviar

 Before we dig into our favorites, let me talk about our least favorites, which immediately took themselves out of the running.
 Kettle chips of any kind, though delicious on their own, are way too thick and robust to complement a substance as delicate as fish eggs.
 Texturally, these hearty, ultra-crunchy chips absolutely steamrolled the caviar, so they're a quick no.

 Another potato chip that failed the test was the crispy Lay's Classic variety, which came as a shock to all three tasters.
 Lay's are some of my all-time favorite potato chips specifically because they're thin enough to shatter like glass, and they retain an honest potato flavor with every bite.
-Paired with caviar, however, their delicacy is to their detriment.
-The chips crumble so fast that your mouth doesn't get the chance to pop the amuse-bouche up against the roof of your mouth—and that's one of the best parts of eating caviar.
+Paired with caviar, however, their delicacy isn't an asset.
+The chips crumble so fast that your mouth doesn't get the chance to pop the amuse-bouche up against the roof of your mouth — and that's one of the best parts of eating caviar.
 If we're not going to take advantage of their popping texture, why bother eating fish eggs at all?

 The best potato chips to pair with caviar